perriera/for_interfaces/injections/INSTALL.md

 >- To see a Dark title bar go to Linux Settings -> Appearance -> Dark
 >- To see a Terminal window select Terminal -> New Terminal from the top menu.
->- IMPORTANT: When asked to install C++ or CMake extensions say yes
+>- IMPORTANT: When asked to install C++ or CMake extensions say `Install` or `Yes`
 >- MORE IMPORTANT: When asked to select a C++ dialect select anything early gcc, (*avoid late versions clang*)

  - [ ] Now Press Shift-Ctrl-B in Linux (or Shift-Command-B on OSX)

 > In the case VSC recommends adding *C/C++ Extention pack* and *CMake Tools* Extensions select **Install/Yes**

+#### VSC Intergrated Debugger capabilties

+ - [ ] The C/C++ Extensions has to be installed and VSC usually detects that is it required and will ask your to allow it to be install, (select 'Install')

+ - [ ] The `EXPLORER` panel (to the top left) will show you all files and folders in the injections project.
+The first large icon is that of a file copy operation, select it.
+On the list of files and folders shown select `interfaces/system/mold_interface.cpp` and place a break point on the line that says `system::Test(i);`

  - [ ] To the top left of the VSC editor you will see a list of large icons, the forth one down is for running/debugging.
 Select it and then press the green arrow, (it would have 'run-unittests' to the right of the green arrow)